nautobot/nautobot-app-capacity-metrics/docs/admin/install.md

 ## App Configuration

-!!! warning "Developer Note - Remove Me!"
-    Any configuration required to get the App set up.
-Edit the table below as per the examples provided.

 The plugin behavior can be controlled with the following list of settings:

 | Key     | Example | Default | Description                          |